janko/image_processing/doc/vips.md

 By default the original format is retained when writing the image to a file.
 If the source file doesn't have a file extension, the format will default to JPEG.

-NOTE: GIF support in `ImageProcessing::Vips` is limited.
-You can read GIF files (and convert them to other formats), but you can't save GIF files.
-If you need full GIF support, we recommend using `ImageProcessing::MiniMagick` instead.
+NOTE: libvips 8.6 is able to normally read GIF images (and convert them to other formats), but it's not able to *save* to GIF format.
+If you need full GIF support, you need to use libvips 8.7+ compiled with ImageMagick support (`--with-imagemagick` for Homebrew).

 #### `#method_missing`